chalmersproject/chalmers-website/src/pages/projects/chalmerscards/index.md

 Chalmers Cards materials are inexpensive and the cards are designed to be manufactured at makerspaces around Toronto.

 Like all other Chalmers' projects, Chalmers Cards are open source and freely available from our github.
 [Check them out here](https://www.github.com/misterchalmers/chalmers-cards).
 If you have access to a lasercutter consider cutting some out and distributing them yourself!
-Or consider donating to have some cards produced by contacting us at <a href="mailto:info@chalmerscards.com">info@chalmerscards.com </a>
+Or consider donating to have some cards produced by contacting us at <a href="mailto:info@chalmer.cards">info@chalmers.cards </a>

 </article>